Chase and Southwest have a great portfolio of credit cards at three different price points.

 With that in mind, which Southwest Airlines credit card is the best option?
 Let’s take a look at the details of this card, and then I’ll share my take.

-Southwest Premier Card 40,000 Point Sign-Up Bonus
+Southwest Premier Card up to 80,000 Point Sign-Up Bonus

 The card isn’t available to anyone who currently has a Southwest Rapid Rewards personal card, or anyone who has received a welcome bonus on a Southwest Rapid Rewards personal card in the past 24 months.
 However, you are eligible if you have a Southwest business credit card.